vleong2332/norstone.github.io/_posts/2013-09-03-cast-stone-vs-natural-stone---norstone-industry-series.md

 ---
-title: Cast Stone vs Natural Stone – Norstone Industry Series
+title: "Cast Stone vs Natural Stone – Norstone Industry Series"
 meta:
+  title: "Cast Stone vs Natural Stone – Norstone Industry Series"
   description: "Norstone, supplier of the best Natural Stone, stone wall cladding, stone veneer rock panels for water features, feature walls and stacked stone walls"
 image: /assets/images/blog/Real-Fake(1).jpg
 excerpt:  What are the big differences between natural stone and cast, or manmade, stone products - and why are those differences important?
 Here's a high level industry targeted look at the differences and some guidance on picking the right material for your project.